rsdoiel/stngo/README.md

 # stngo

-Golang implementation of Simple Timesheet Notation.
+Golang implementation of Simple Timesheet Notation utilities and packages.